PixarAnimationStudios/ruby-jss/README.md

   * {JSS::Package} objects can upload their .pkg or .dmg files to the master distribution point ({JSS::Script} objects can also if you store them there.)
 * Reporting/AdvancedSearch exporting
   * {JSS::AdvancedSearch} subclasses can export their results to csv, tab, and xml files.
-* LDAP Access
-  * {JSS::LDAPServer} objects can query the LDAP servers for user, group, and membership data.
 * MDM Commands
   * {JSS::MobileDevice}s (and eventually {JSS::Computer}s) can be sent MDM commands
 * Extension Attributes